mykolabaker/menu/README.md

 5. **Ollama for local LLM**: No API costs, fully offline capable, easy Docker integration.

 6. **In-memory review store**: Simple for MVP, can migrate to Redis/database for production.

+## Known Limitations

+### HITL Review Store

+The current implementation uses an in-memory store for pending HITL reviews.
+This has important implications:

+- **Single API instance required**: The API service must run as a single instance to ensure review requests are routed to the same process that stored the pending review.
+The docker-compose.yml is configured accordingly.
+- **No persistence**: Pending reviews are lost on API restart.
+For production, consider:
+  - Using Redis for shared state across instances
+  - Using a database (PostgreSQL, MongoDB) for persistence
+  - Implementing sticky sessions if using multiple API instances

+### Parallel Classification

+Menu items are classified in parallel using a thread pool (4 workers).
+For very large menus (50+ items), consider:
+- Increasing the thread pool size via configuration
+- Implementing request queuing for burst protection
+- Adding rate limiting for LLM calls

 ## Error Handling